Gates Industrial (NYSE:GTES) Updates FY23 Earnings Guidance

 Gates Industrial Stock Performance

-Gates Industrial (NYSE:GTES – Get Rating) last announced its quarterly earnings data on Thursday, February 9th.
+Gates Industrial (NYSE:GTES – Get Rating) last released its quarterly earnings data on Thursday, February 9th.
 The company reported $0.23 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.19 by $0.04.
-The business had revenue of $893.30 million for the quarter, compared to the consensus estimate of $863.96 million.
 Gates Industrial had a net margin of 6.08% and a return on equity of 9.01%.
-On average, sell-side analysts predict that Gates Industrial will post 1.01 EPS for the current year.
+The company had revenue of $893.30 million during the quarter, compared to the consensus estimate of $863.96 million.
+As a group, analysts expect that Gates Industrial will post 1.01 earnings per share for the current year.

 Wall Street Analyst Weigh In

-Large investors have recently made changes to their positions in the business.
-Public Employees Retirement System of Ohio grew its holdings in Gates Industrial by 1.7% during the 3rd quarter.
-Public Employees Retirement System of Ohio now owns 59,458 shares of the company’s stock valued at $580,000 after purchasing an additional 1,010 shares in the last quarter.
-Price T Rowe Associates Inc. MD grew its holdings in Gates Industrial by 7.8% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 15,724 shares of the company’s stock valued at $179,000 after purchasing an additional 1,133 shares in the last quarter.
-Mariner LLC grew its holdings in Gates Industrial by 3.2% during the 1st quarter.
-Mariner LLC now owns 38,507 shares of the company’s stock valued at $580,000 after purchasing an additional 1,212 shares in the last quarter.
-Prelude Capital Management LLC grew its holdings in Gates Industrial by 7.4% during the 1st quarter.
-Prelude Capital Management LLC now owns 20,565 shares of the company’s stock valued at $310,000 after purchasing an additional 1,415 shares in the last quarter.
-Finally, Natixis Advisors L.P. grew its holdings in Gates Industrial by 2.3% during the 1st quarter.
-Natixis Advisors L.P. now owns 80,101 shares of the company’s stock valued at $1,206,000 after purchasing an additional 1,793 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in GTES.
+PNC Financial Services Group Inc. grew its position in Gates Industrial by 221.3% during the first quarter.
+PNC Financial Services Group Inc. now owns 12,072 shares of the company’s stock worth $182,000 after buying an additional 8,315 shares during the period.
+Price T Rowe Associates Inc. MD grew its position in Gates Industrial by 7.8% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 15,724 shares of the company’s stock worth $179,000 after buying an additional 1,133 shares during the period.
+BNP Paribas Arbitrage SA grew its position in shares of Gates Industrial by 90.6% in the first quarter.
+BNP Paribas Arbitrage SA now owns 11,379 shares of the company’s stock valued at $171,000 after purchasing an additional 5,409 shares during the last quarter.
+Teacher Retirement System of Texas grew its position in shares of Gates Industrial by 32.4% in the second quarter.
+Teacher Retirement System of Texas now owns 15,850 shares of the company’s stock valued at $171,000 after purchasing an additional 3,878 shares during the last quarter.
+Finally, Ethic Inc. acquired a new stake in shares of Gates Industrial in the first quarter valued at approximately $170,000.

 Gates Industrial Company Profile